Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 For waste and fuel accounts only.
 If your waste hauler picks up a specific dumpster, or a fuel company delivers to a specific tank, enter the container details (name, size, and units) here.
 Nectar uses this information to calculate total consumption from delivery records.
 For example, if you have a 500-gallon propane tank and receive deliveries of 250 gallons at a time, Nectar can track your total fuel consumption accurately.Owner email

 Who should receive notifications about this connection?
 Enter the email address of the person who manages this utility account.
 They’ll get notified if the connection encounters an error (like a changed password) or when new data is collected.
-Usually this is you, but for client accounts it might be the client’s facility manager.MFA requirement
+Usually this is you, but for accounts you manage for someone else it might be a facility manager or site contact.MFA requirement

 Does this utility website require a security code to log in?
 Some utility portals send a text message code, use an authenticator app, or ask security questions during login.
 If yours does, check this box.
-Nectar will prompt you to complete the MFA challenge during setup, and you may need to re-complete it periodically.What to expect after connecting
+During setup you may complete a one-time login in the browser (including MFA), then Nectar walks you through MFA forwarding — how SMS or email codes are delivered so Nectar can complete automated logins on the weekly schedule.
+If forwarding stops working or the portal rotates MFA, you may need to Reconnect and refresh that setup later.What to expect after connecting

-- First data: Nectar typically completes the first collection within a few days.
+- First data: Nectar typically completes the first collection within a few hours; allow up to 48 hours in some cases.
 How many bills you get depends on the start date setting and how much history the utility portal makes available (most keep 12 to 24 months).

 - Weekly checks: After the initial pull, Nectar checks the utility portal every week for new bills.
 You don’t need to do anything — new bills are downloaded and processed automatically.